L0VINE/Delani-Studio/README.md

     - Delani Studio
 ​
 ## Project description
-    -A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+    -A website that accepts a users email and message and alerts them that the email has been received.All  these concepts are implemented using jquery and javascript.Also on hover and clicking, text is displayed .
 ​
 ## Author(s) information
     - Cynthia Lovine